grycap/ec3/doc/source/ec3.rst

   it refers to the *Secret Access Key*.
 In GCE it refers to *Service Private Key*.
 See how to get it and how to extract the private key file from `here info <https://cloud.google.com/storage/docs/authentication#service_accounts>`_).
+  In OpenStack sites using 3.x_oidc_access_token authentication it indicates the OIDC access token.

 * ``tenant`` indicates the tenant associated to the credential.
   This field is only used in the OpenStack plugin.